A US political commentator has drawn fire on social media for her account of a run-in with police in New Zealand.

 In a piece posted on the Huffington Post, author Janis Powers compared a mandatory breathalyser test conducted by Kiwi police after she was caught speeding with the arrest of black driver Sandra Bland.

-in a Texas county jail cell on July 13, three days after a traffic stop by a white police officer escalated into physical confrontation and her arrest.
+Bland was found dead in a Texas county jail cell on July 13, three days after a traffic stop by a white police officer escalated into physical confrontation and her arrest.

 Her death is reported to be a suicide but many in the black community doubt the official account and accused the police of racism, with the video of her arrest the subject of much controversy.
 In it the trooper points his Taser at Ms Bland and shouts: "I will light you up!"